ShiuLab/ML_workshop/readme.md

 1. Run Jupyter Lab

-* If you use Mac:
+* If you use Linux or Mac OS:

 ```
 jupyter lab